zarf-dev/proposals/0032-support-ipv6/README.md

 How will UX be reviewed, and by whom?
 -->

-hostPort can be used in the daemonset on IPV4, which will limit the connections to the proxy to only those on the actual node, however since IPv6 does not support rewriting packets to ::1 the the hostPort strategy will not work.
+hostPort can be used in the daemonset on IPv4, which will limit the connections to the proxy to only those on the actual node, however since IPv6 does not support rewriting packets to [::1] the hostPort strategy will not work.
 IPv6 will have to use hostNetwork instead.
-We can still guarantee that the registry is only connected to from localhost since packets cannot be rewritten to ::1 and we can bind our proxy to only listen to ::1.
+We can still guarantee that the registry is only connected to localhost since packets cannot the proxy will bind to [::1] and localhost packets cannot be re-routed in IPv6.
 However, hostNetwork comes with other security issues, notably that the pod has the ability to take over or listen to any port on the system.

 <!-- Network policies are not considered in the host IP or Host Network setup so if someone wanted to block certain namespaces from the Zarf registry they would no longer be able to.
 TODO: I need to verify this.  -->